edurnebernal/AViSal360/README.md

 ```

 ## Proposed Audio Energy Maps
-Details about our proposed audio energy maps are provided in the[https://nas-graphics.unizar.es/s/8WcJBwaJM2PNPE2](supplementary material).
-You can access the code for generating the AEMs at our GitHub repository: [https://github.com/R3Ngfx/AmbisonicPowermapTest](AmbisonicPowermapTest).
+Details about our proposed audio energy maps are provided in the [supplementary material](https://nas-graphics.unizar.es/s/8WcJBwaJM2PNPE2).
+You can access the code for generating the AEMs at our GitHub repository: [AmbisonicPowermapTest](https://github.com/R3Ngfx/AmbisonicPowermapTest).